Green Thumb Revival may earn a commission for purchases made after clicking links on this page. Learn More.

-Monsteras have been blowing up the damn internet for a couple years now, and it seems their popularity isn’t dying down anytime soon.
-Me?
-I’m not mad about it.
-I absolutely love these tropical babies and my house is riddled with them.
-Whenever I have people asking for cuttings, this is always the top pick.
+Monsteras have been blowing up the dang internet for a couple years now, and it seems their popularity isn’t dying down anytime soon.

 Luckily Monstera plants are incredibly easy to propagate and genetically designed to fill back in quickly when cut back.
-I’m going to go over a few tips and tricks to propagate a Monstera Deliciosa plant, rooting it, and replanting it to create an entirely separate plant.
+I’m going to go over a 4 Proven Methods to Propagate a Monstera Deliciosa plant, rooting it, and replanting it to create an entirely separate plant.

 Propagation is a big word for a process that’s actually very simple.
 All it means is that you take a cutting from a large plant, encourage it to grow roots, and then place it in its own pot to grow.

-The process of Propagating Monstera Deliciosa requires minimal tools and only a few minutes of your time.
+The process of monstera propagation requires minimal tools and only a few minutes of your time.
 Even better, the Swiss cheese plant is one of the easiest common house plants to propagate.

 If you follow these steps, you’re almost guaranteed to succeed.